krasoffski/lsgbc/README.md

 For example, you would like to know current price with coupon for `Jetbeam` and `Eagle Eye` flashlights with price less than `20 ye`.
-To sort out names you can specify begging of name like `-n jet`, this is equivalent of `-n "Jet*"`.
+To sort out names you can specify beginning of name like `-n jet`, this is equivalent of `-n "Jet*"`.

 > __Note:__ by default rows are sorted by ascending the `PRICE`.

 This can be achieved with following command:

 ```
-$ ./lsgbc-linux-amd64 -M 20 -n jet,eagle
+$ ./lsgbc -M 20 -n jet,eagle

   NU  |                  NAME                  | PRICE, $ | DISCOUNT, % | LOWEST, $
 +-----+----------------------------------------+----------+-------------+-----------+